AdaGold/react-tic-tac-toe/README.md

 When the user clicks first clicks on a square it should set the square's value to the proper `x` or `o` depending on the current player's turn.

+We have provided you a function `generateSquares` which generates a 2D array of JavaScript objects with Ids and values (blank strings).
+These should be used to provide data to `Board` and `Square` via props.

 ## Wave 2

 For wave 2, you will add the game logic to detect if a player has one or if there is a tie (all squares filled and with no winner).
 To do this you will complete the `checkForWinner` method and display the winner in the `header` section.
 The game should also cease responding to clicks on the board if the game has a winner.